Matching Today’s Challenges with Tomorrow’s Solutions

 Innovating for Children in Malawi

-By combining traditional and non-traditional sources of data, geo-spatial analysis, and artificial intelligence, 4P2C could develop information products that facilitate planning, prediction, prompting and prodding for change that benefits children and their families.
+- By combining traditional and non-traditional sources of data, geospatial analysis, and artificial intelligence, 4P2C platform develop information products that facilitate planning, prediction, prompting and prodding for change that benefits children and their families.

 - A real-time platform called Nutrition Commodities Tracking System which monitors stocks in 270 health facilities across 28 districts.